 This section explains how creating portals on Qumulo clusters, and establishing relationships between spoke and hub portals, enables Cloud Data Fabric functionality in Qumulo Core.

+A spoke portal root directory can either map to a unique hub portal root directory or share hub portal root directories with other spoke portals.
 To enable Cloud Data Fabric functionality, you must define a spoke portal on one cluster, a hub portal on another cluster, and then propose a portal relationship between the two.

 Key Terms